Complete Flutter Project Solutions

-How to Add Divider Between Each Line in Flutter??
+How to Add Divider Between Each Line in Flutter?

 ListView Widget is one of the important widget types that can be used anywhere to bind data.
-So in this article, we will go through How to Add a Divider Between Each Line in Flutter.
+So in this article, we will go through How to Add Divider Between Each Line in Flutter.

-How to Add Divider Between Each Line in Flutter ??
+How to Add Divider Between Each Line in Flutter?

 For a short static list, you could also try the below code snippet.